 From Jeff Rense

-When one thinks of the recent “mad cow” concerns here in the United States, one realizes that even today, agricultural disasters can still happen as is illustrated by this short article from the Seeds Trust web site.
+When one thinks of the recent “mad cow” concerns here in the United States, one realizes that even today, agricultural disasters can still happen as is illustrated by this short article.

 The current trend of some large agricultural conglomerates is to develop hybrid/biotech seeds that will not germinate when collected seed is replanted, or have the plant “self-destruct”.
 This technology now has several patents.
 For a look at the “terminator gene” being developed for use in several crops, such as cotton, see the article from University of Indiana on the Terminator Gene.